 For healthy non-smokers:

 The following table shows Ladder’s monthly rates by age and gender for healthy non-smokers purchasing 20-year term policies.
-Note: Applicants age 55 who don’t smoke are only eligible for 10-year policies.
+Note: Applicants age 55 who don’t smoke are only eligible for 15-year policies.

 The following table shows Ladder’s monthly rates by age and gender for smokers purchasing 20-year term policies.
-Note: Applicants age 55 who smoke are only eligible for 10-year policies.
+Note: Applicants age 55 who smoke are only eligible for 15-year policies.

-The following table shows how Ladder’s monthly rates for a healthy 35-year-old compares with selected competitors for $500,000 in coverage for 20-year terms.
+The following table shows how Ladder’s monthly rates for a healthy 35-year-old compare to selected competitors for $500,000 in coverage for 20-year terms.